 Fungal and bacterial nail, hair, and skin infections rely on accurate clinical diagnosis to identify the pathogens present and will determine the success of the patient treatment plan.
 Conventional detection methods, such as culture and direct microscopy, are time-consuming, and many visual identification techniques often cannot identify nail pathogens in specimens.
 Nail, hair, and skin culturing techniques are considered less sensitive than other detection methods and often depend on the amount of viable pathogen present in the sample and the success of growth in a culture environment.
 Direct microscopy of a sample is also considered less specific than other detection as it relies on a visual examination (potassium hydroxide (KOH)) of pathogens present.
 The accuracy of test results using both nail culture and direct microscopy detection also may be impacted by the current antibiotic or antifungal use of the patient.

 Molecular diagnostics can help bring precision-targeted diagnostics to nail, hair, and skin infections, identifying a broad group of fungal and bacterial pathogens and including any antibiotic resistance.
 With a simple nail clipping, one piece of hair, or small piece of skin, Innovative Gx Laboratories (IGx) performs multiplex polymerase chain reaction (PCR) technology to identify pathogens present in the sample, as well as antibiotic resistance contained in the pathogens.
-Among the pathogens identified in the IGx Nail, Hair, and Skin Pathogen test are:

 The IGx Nail, Hair, and Skin PCR Test delivers results within 24-48 hours upon receipt to our laboratory with the highest levels of accuracy, sensitivity, and specificity to help diagnose and hcorrectly treat the pathogens in infected nails.
 For more information on the IGx Nail, Hair, and Skin Pathogen test, please contact our office or a member of the IGx sales staff.